an7708/prodesk-capstone-project---VitalSync/README.md

-title          String     Short event title displayed on the timeline card description    String     Full clinical notes or event details recordDate     Date       Date of the clinical event, not necessarily createdAt attachmentUrl  String     Optional URL to an uploaded file such as a lab report PDF relatedId      ObjectId   Optional FK to Appointments or Prescriptions createdAt      Date
+title          String     Short event title displayed on the timeline card description    String     Full clinical notes or event details recordDate     Date       Date of the clinical event, not necessarily createdAt attachmentUrl  String     Optional URL to an uploaded file, such as a lab report PDF relatedId      ObjectId   Optional FK to Appointments or Prescriptions createdAt      Date
 ```